sysid/mcp-cli/README.md

 - Rich command system with context-aware completions.
 - **Conversation History**:
   - Track and review all messages exchanged during a session.
+  - Filter to view specific messages or ranges.
   - Export or analyze conversation logs for debugging or reference.
 - Two operational modes:
   - **Chat Mode**: Conversational interface with LLM